Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Texans stats and trends

-- The Texans have yet to cover the spread this season when underdogs by 17.5 points or more.
+- Houston has three wins against the spread in six games this year.

-- Houston's games this year have eclipsed the over/under three times in six opportunities (50%).
+- Houston's games this season have hit the over on three of six set point totals (50%).

-- The Texans rack up 15.3 points per game, comparable to the 18.2 the Cardinals give up.
+- The Texans put up 15.3 points per game, comparable to the 18.2 the Cardinals surrender.

-- When Houston puts up more than 18.2 points, it is 3-0 against the spread and 1-2 overall.

-- Houston is 2-1 against the spread and 1-2 overall when the team piles up more than 342.8 yards.
+- In games that Houston totals over 342.8 yards, the team is 2-1 against the spread and 1-2 overall.

 - This year the Texans have 11 turnovers, two fewer than the Cardinals have takeaways (13).